xkondix/MsgBrokerSys/README.md

 On this branch I filter out incorrect data and count the median for the correct dataset.
 The full set is 8760, half 4380.
 After discarding incorrect data, the full set is 8746, half 4313.

 For Kafka Streams I count the exact median.
+In the solution I take into account the last record returned by processing.

 For Spark Structured Streaming I count the approximate median.
 I decided to use a built-in method that allows approximate calculations, more here: https://spark.apache.org/docs/3.4.0/api/sql/index.html#percentile_approx